 - Cloth or plastic bags.
 Using simply drawstring cloth bags for your sets can save space because they’re not rigid like a plastic bin.
-For those worried about the environmental or health impact of plastics, this is a good solution as well.
+This is a good solution for those worried about plastics’ environmental or health impact.
 The downside is that you can’t see what’s in them without opening the bag, whereas you can with a clear plastic bag.
-(Note: it’s important to use those made for toys if you’re keeping them in an accessible location because they are made with a rigid plastic and also have air vents to prevent suffocation.
+(Note: it’s important to use those made for toys if you’re keeping them in an accessible location because they are made with rigid plastic and also have air vents to prevent suffocation.
 I’ve not had much luck finding these for sale anywhere; we just use the ones that some of our sets come in.)

 Choosing a Storage System

 - Storage bins.
-Storage bins can be used to toy rotation simple and easy.
-Put a variety of toys into each box (for example: manipulatives, learning toys, those that inspire imagination and an electronic toy) until you have several sets ready to be pulled out and rotated.
+Storage bins can be used for toy rotation simple and easy.
+Put a variety of toys into each box (for example, manipulatives, learning toys, those that inspire imagination, and an electronic toy) until you have several sets ready to be pulled out and rotated.

 Pros: You don’t have to think about which toys to rotate.
 You simply unpack the bin and repack it with the items that were on the shelves already.
 It also ensures that toys are getting rotated regularly and that there is a good mix of toys with every rotation.